-As with any other siding, a pressure washer should be used with caution.
-Do so only after you check manufacturer’s guidelines and are confident in your ability to use it properly without damaging the siding.
-Improper usage could strip paint, gouge boards, loosen caulking and trap moisture in your siding.
-Standing moisture will result in mold growth and wood rot.
+As with cleaning any type of house siding, a pressure washer should always be used with caution.
+Do so only after you check the manufacturer’s guidelines and are confident in your ability to use the tool properly without damaging the siding.
+Improper usage could strip paint, gouge boards, loosen caulking, and trap moisture in your siding.

 Tools and materials for hand-washing wood siding are similar to those used to clean other types of siding.
-Soft cloths and brushes, your garden hose and bucket are things to have on hand.
+Soft cloths and brushes, your garden hose, and a bucket are things to have on hand.
 A ladder is also necessary for reaching high spots.

-Cleaning products that can be safely used on your wood siding include oxygen bleach and organic stain solvents.
-TSP, or Trisodium Phosphate Powder, is also a good recommendation for clean wood siding.
-You can find this product in many home improvement stores.
-Mix half a pound of TSP with two gallons of water in a bucket.
+Cleaning products that can be safely used on your wood siding include oxygen bleach and organic stain solvents. or Trisodium Phosphate Powder (TSP) are good recommendations for cleaning wood siding.

 Banner Construction Specializes in James Hardie Fiber Cement Siding

 Banner Construction has a proven record as a James Hardie Elite Preferred Contractor.
 That means we are certified in the quality installation and service for the James Hardie Plank Siding, related trim, and other accessories.
-All of our sales consultants and installation crews receive the required James Hardie factory training.
+All of our sales consultants and installation crews receive the James Hardie factory training to maintain our certification.

 Call us today to see how we can make your home the envy of the neighborhood with long-lasting, beautiful James Hardie fiber cement siding.